-- · "Test drive" a career field with little risk - · Apply what you learn in the classroom - In a co-op and some internship opportunities, you receive compensation for the hours you work - Gain practical experience that you can use when interviewing for jobs after graduation. - Make valuable contacts in your field, which may help you land a job after graduation.
+- · "Test drive" a career field with little risk - Apply what you learn in the classroom to the "real world" - In a co-op and some internship opportunities, you receive compensation for the hours you work - Gain practical experience that you can use when interviewing for jobs after graduation. - Make valuable contacts in your field, which may help you land a job after graduation.